Chakradhara29/Cone-Detection-for-Formula-Student-Driverless-Competition-Assignment/README.md

    - GPU Coder Support Package for NVIDIA GPUs: [https://www.mathworks.com/hardware-support/nvidia-gpu.html](https://www.mathworks.com/hardware-support/nvidia-gpu.html)

 3. **Example on Deploying Deep Learning to NVIDIA Jetson and Other Hardware**
    - MathWorks offers examples and tutorials on how to deploy deep learning models using GPU Coder.
-These examples demonstrate using tools like YOLO and deploying them to NVIDIA hardware for real-time applications.
+These examples demonstrate using tools like YOLO to NVIDIA hardware for real-time applications.
    - Example on Deploying Deep Learning on NVIDIA Jetson: [https://www.mathworks.com/help/gpucoder/examples/deploy-deep-learning-on-nvidia-gpu-hardware.html](https://www.mathworks.com/help/gpucoder/examples/deploy-deep-learning-on-nvidia-gpu-hardware.html)

 4. **MathWorks Video Tutorials on Vehicle Dynamics Blockset and Deep Learning with Simulink**